3DMPR -- A robust morphological approach for applying phase retrieval in proximity to highly-attenuating objects in CT: Results

 \section{Results}

-Using 3D phase retrieval after masking high-Z materials allows us to perform phase retrieval with strong noise suppression on complex objects to within a few pixels of highly attenuating material boundaries.
-This can provide contrast resolution of features previously obscured by noise or by the over-blurring of material B during the phase retrieval process.

 To demonstrate the effectiveness of 3DMPR, we refer back to the data volume described in Section \ref{sec:ComputationalMethod}.
 By taking two cross-sections of the head CT volume in the sagittal plane, we compare the results of two phase retrieval approaches for the data.
-Figures \ref{figure:kittenbrain}(a) and \ref{figure:kittenbrain}(e) show cross sections of a standard CT reconstruction from unfiltered propagation-based phase-contrast projections, where both slices display few to no discernible brain features.
-Following the standard practice of Croton \textit{et. al} \cite{croton_situ_2018}, we can construct a new CT volume from projections phase retrieved to the A/B material interface, namely brain tissue-bone, using \eqref{equation: beltran} (see Figures \ref{figure:kittenbrain}(b) and (f)).
-This allows resolution of some biological structures in the brain while others remain obscured by significant levels of noise still left in the reconstructions.
-Reducing the noise floor further requires stronger filtering, but merely applying phase retrieval for material A ( \eqref{equation: paganin}) in projection results in over-blurring of the high contrast interface, as seen in Figures \ref{figure:kittenbrain}(c) and (g).
-As well as obscuring brain tissue features in direct proximity to the bone, this also disrupts the linear attenuation coefficients, making large portions of the image no longer quantitative.
-The method presented in this paper, producing Figures \ref{figure:kittenbrain}(d) and (h), achieves the noise reduction of stronger filtering while also retaining edge definition in the bone-brain boundary, avoiding contrast from the bone blurring into the adjacent brain tissue.
+Figures \ref{figure:kittenbrain}(a) and \ref{figure:kittenbrain}(d) show cross sections of a standard CT reconstruction from unfiltered propagation-based phase-contrast projections, where both slices display few-to-no discernible brain features.
+Following the standard practice of Croton \textit{et. al} \cite{croton_situ_2018}, we can construct a new CT volume from projections phase retrieved to the A/B material interface, namely brain tissue-bone, using Eq. \ref{equation: beltran} (see Figures \ref{figure:kittenbrain}(b) and (e)).
+This allows resolution of some soft-tissue structures in the brain while others remain obscured by significant levels of noise still left in the reconstructions.
+Reducing the noise floor further requires stronger filtering, but merely applying phase retrieval for material A (Eq. \ref{equation: paganin}) in projection results in over-blurring of the high contrast interface, as seen in Figures \ref{figure:kittenbrain}(c) and (f).
+This overblurring leads to some features being obscured, for example the bone gap highlighted by the white arrow in Figure \ref{figure:kittenbrain}(h) which is not visible using single material phase retrieval.
+These overblurring artefacts may disrupt the linear attenuation coefficients far from the material boundaries, making large portions of the image no longer quantitative.
+The method presented in this paper, producing Figures \ref{figure:kittenbrain}(h) and (i), achieves the noise reduction of stronger filtering while also retaining edge definition in the bone-brain boundary, avoiding contrast from the bone blurring into the adjacent brain tissue.
 Overall, we see features of the brain anatomy with greater clarity across the entire head than with the alternative reconstruction methods.